KhanhLong611/tiktok-clone/README.md

 1. Sign up, and log in with your account.
 2. Reset your password with a reset token sent through email (currently NOT available since I'm using Mailtrap.io instead of a paid service for email sending).
-3. Render a list of random videos or of the users you are following.
+3. Watch a list of random videos or of the users you are following.
 4. Like a video.
 5. Comment on a video.
 6. Save a video to your favorite list.